Deepika-Govindaswamy/Deepika-Govindaswamy/README.md

 # Hi there, I'm Deepika! 👋

 🎓 Master's in Computer Science | The University of Sheffield, UK
-🌟 Passionate about Software Development - I'm a Junior Java Developer specializing in backend development using Spring Boot, Hibernate and SQL Databases.
+🌟 Passionate about Software Development - I'm a Junior Java Developer specializing in building distributed, scalable systems leveraging Java, Spring Boot, Hibernate, SQL Databases and Microservice architecture.
 🚀 Open to full time opportunities in Software Engineering and Java Development
 📧 Reach out to me at deepikagovindaswamy@gmail.com